-You have almost gone through the whole process of home buying.
+You have almost got through the whole process of buying a Waterloo Region home .
 From those early days of using a mortgage calculator to see how much house you can afford, to viewing homes online or in-person, and then eventually and enthusiastically making an offer on your first home.

 One more thing needs to be done though before the big day: the final walk-through.
 And luckily for you, to help ensure a smooth closing, we’ve built the ultimate final walk-through checklist.